Netcracker/qubership-grafana-reporter/README.md

 1. `lint` — stage with jobs that run different linter to check code & documentation.
 2. `tests` — stage with jobs with units tests and other go code checks.
-3. `build` — stage with jobs that build docker image of grafana-reporter.
+3. `build` — stage with jobs that build Docker image of grafana-reporter.

 ## Evergreen strategy